 Small items that make a business operate smoothly and efficiently need to become listed in the contract.
-For example, if most of the business depends on walk-ins make sure as a business tenant the right to display a sign visible from the street can happen.
-Find out what exactly does the rent pay for in the space provided?
-Ask specific questions such as does the rent include insurance, maintenance costs, property taxes and upkeep of common areas.
-Then negotiate clauses into the contract.
-If those costs do not become part of the rent does the landlord or does the business tenant pay for it?
-Then think about the areas adjacent to but not part of the main rental place.
-Rest rooms, hallways or elevators customers expect.
-When comparing business rental spaces check to see if the landlord put those adjacent areas as part of the rent or specified they included the thickness of the walls in the rental space.
+For example, if most of the business depends on walk-ins, make sure you have the right to display a sign that is visible from the street.
+Find out what exactly the rent pays for in the space provided?
+Ask specific questions, such as "Does the rent include insurance, maintenance costs, property taxes, and upkeep of common areas?"
+Then, negotiate clauses into the contract.
+If those costs do not become part of the rent, does the landlord or does the business tenant pay for them?
+Next, think about the areas adjacent to but not part of the main rental place.
+Restrooms, hallways, or elevators are things that customers expect to be able to use.
+When comparing business rental spaces, check to see if the landlord included those adjacent areas as part of the rent.
 Then decide if the rent amount remains fair after that information.

 Improvements and Repairs

-For the business owner about to use the space things will have to become modified for the new business to operate.
-Build outs in the new space may involve fixtures added, shelving, and room dividers.
-Determine who pays for that and what happens when the business leaves the premises who’s that becomes.
+For the business owner about to use the space, things might have to be modified for the new business to operate.
+Build-outs in the new space may involve fixtures added, shelving, and room dividers.
+Determine who pays for that and what happens when the business leaves the premises.

 Do not forget the air conditioning and heating.
-Does it have that, who owns it and what happens if it becomes damaged and who pays for it?
-If the business thrives can the space become added to and the lease renewed.
+Does the building have these things?
+Who owns them, and what happens if they become damaged?
+Who pays for repairs and maintenance?
+If the business thrives, is any additional space available?
+Can the lease be renewed?
 How do the conditions change with the addition?
-If the work coming in becomes voluminous and employees added or even another business created can this lease be assigned or subleased to another tenant?
+If the work coming in increases and employees are added — or even if another business is created — can this lease be assigned or subleased to another tenant?

-Last but never least if a dispute arises how does it become arbitrated rather than go to a court.
-If termination becomes a necessary route what notices, penalties or requirements become necessary to fulfill the contract.
+Last but not least, if a dispute arises, can it be arbitrated rather than go to court.
+If termination becomes a necessary route, what notices, penalties, or requirements will be necessary to fulfill the contract.

-All business open to the public with more than 15 people must create premises that have accessibility for disabled people.
-Think about wide doors and ramps mostly to accommodate persons in wheelchairs.
-Consider adding railings in places where the floors do not match in height, and a person must step up or step down.
+All business open to the public with more than 15 employees must create premises that have accessibility for disabled people.
+Think about wide doors and ramps to accommodate persons in wheelchairs.
+Consider adding railings in places where the floors do not match in height, causing a person to have to step up or step down.
 Check the local codes for recommendations.
 Do not forget about restrooms having access for people with disabilities.
-Federal law mandates it and sometimes years down the road when a facility does not accommodate it gets hit with a fine.
-Do it up front and determine who pays for that.
+Federal law mandates it, and sometimes years down the road, a facility can get hit with a fine for noncompliance.
+Make these changes upfront and determine who pays for them.

-In most cases warehouses, industrial space, office buildings situations use the commercial lease agreement.
-Individuals, groups, or other business enterprises can become a tenant.
-The commercial lease defines those in wide categories.
+In most cases, warehouses, industrial space, and office buildings use the commercial lease agreement.
+Individuals, groups, or other business enterprises can become tenants.
+The commercial lease defines those in broad categories.

-- Office Space – Located in the same building either actual rooms or cubicles housing various professions and differing trades makes up office space.
-Professional trades use this structure such as telecommunications, accounting, medical firms, or law firms, etc.
+- Office Space – Located in the same building, either actual rooms or cubicles housing various professions and differing trades make up office space.
+Professional trades such as telecommunications, accounting, medical, or law firms, etc commonly use this structure.

-- Retail and Restaurant Space- Located in buildings or stand-alone building this structure has shopping centers, strip malls, and regular malls formats.
-Classified as fast food restaurant, specialty eateries, chain stores, independents, or clothing stores it serves the public and the building often becomes part of the branding.
+- Retail and Restaurant Space – Located in buildings or as a stand-alone building, this structure houses shopping centers, strip malls, and regular malls.
+Classified as fast food restaurants, specialty eateries, chain stores, independents, or clothing stores, it serves the public and often becomes part of the branding.

-- Industrial Space – More about manufacturing it often appears as a warehouse.
-Businesses needing storage space, buildings to house manufacturing equipment or factories make up industrial space.
+- Industrial Space – Mostly related to manufacturing, it often appears as a warehouse.
+Businesses needing storage space, buildings to house manufacturing equipment, or factories make up industrial space.

-- Specialized Spaces - Other commercial space that uses commercial lease consist of medical clinics and hotels.
+- Specialized Spaces – Other commercial space that uses a commercial lease consists of medical clinics and hotels.

 Commercial Property and Landlord Responsibility

 Landlords have the responsibility of ensuring that the permits allow the type of usage stated in the contract.
 A tenant needs to describe the business accurately to make sure the permit covers such enterprises in that area.
 Landlords answer to local authorities about building usage.
 Landlords determine if the property has inclusive or exclusive use of the space.
-Commercial leases allow for a percentage of the utilities and operating cost be paid if the site has more than one business tenant.
-The landlord decides the time period terms of the lease such as payment weekly, monthly, or annually.
-Included in the contract the landlord stipulates how the payment transacts such as paid directly to the utility company or tax entity or to the landlord.
-Any changes to the property must become approved by the landlord.
-Improvements depreciate over time according to tax laws so determine who tracks that and submits that to the IRS.
+Commercial leases allow for a percentage of the utilities and operating costs to be paid if the site has more than one business tenant.
+The landlord decides the time period terms of the lease, such as payment weekly, monthly, or annually.
+Included in the contract, the landlord stipulates how the payment transacts, such as paid directly to the utility company, tax entity, or to the landlord.
+Any changes to the property must be approved by the landlord.
+Improvements depreciate over time according to tax laws, so determine who tracks that and submits that to the IRS.

 Lease Terms for Commercial Property

-A certain type of Language exists for commercial property agreements.
-The term has associated financial meaning.
+A certain type of language exists for commercial property agreements.
+The terms also have associated financial meaning.

 - Fixed Number of Weeks/Months/Years – This offers a specific time period the terms of the contract follow and which portions follow which time method.

-- Automatic Renewal – This allows the lease to continue without negotiate to the original terms the landlord or tenant had.
+- Automatic Renewal – This allows the lease to continue without renegotiating the original terms the landlord or tenant had.
 Someone must give a notice to terminate for it to end.

 - Single Net Lease – A tenant pays utilities and property tax while the landlord pays maintenance, insurance, and repairs.

-- Net-Net or Double Net Lease – A tenant pays for utilities, insurance premiums, and property taxes while the landlord pays for repair and maintenance.
+- Net-Net or Double Net Lease – A tenant pays for utilities, insurance premiums, and property taxes, while the landlord pays for repairs and maintenance.

 - Triple Net Lease – A tenant pays for all cost in the building space while the landlord becomes responsible for structural repairs.

-- Full-Service Gross or Modified Gross – A contract for a multi-tenant building which splits operating expense and structural repairs as well as common area maintenance between tenant and landlord
+- Full-Service Gross or Modified Gross – A contract for a multi-tenant building that splits operating expense and structural repairs as well as common area maintenance between tenant and landlord.

 Questions to Ask Before Signing a Commercial Lease

-Commercial leases remain a complicated document that takes forming a relationship to negotiate terms.
-To make sure all areas become covered ask these questions before, during and right after the negotiation before signing.
+Commercial leases remain complicated documents that take forming a relationship to negotiate terms.
+To make sure all areas are covered, ask these questions before, during, and right after the negotiation but before signing.

 - Did I understand the entire lease?

-- Do I understand all the terms and what it means to my business?
+- Do I understand all the terms and what they mean to my business?

 - Do I understand the start date, end date, amount of rent, and conditions of change?